That’s Right. There’s Upside to the Work/Life Juggle!

 Yael said, “I try to be intentional about what I choose.
 With my partner, self-care, work or my partner’s family, I try to say yes when I can but it means saying no to other things.”
 Hallelujah!
 Traditional productivity measures are almost meaningless in the context of Motherhood.
 Yael shared, “I’ve pulled back from academic writing and my work life achievements happen more slowly now.
 It’s taken years to write my book proposal!”
 Yael explained, “It’s consistent with my values of persistence and engagement in multiple roles, even if I have sacrificed expediency.”
 YES!
 Honoring personal values drives happiness and let’s face it, most of us already do more each day than we ever imagined.

 Yael wisely said, “It’s about preserving energy in any given day or week in order to sustain my energy for all what I want to do throughout my life” This is at the heart of healthier and happier boundary setting.

 Thank you to the talented Yael Schonbrun!

 Yael is a licensed clinical psychologist, assistant professor at Brown University, podcast co-host, and writer about parenting, work, and relationships.
-Follow her great adventure including news about her upcoming book, The Gift of Conflict, on her website, and on Twitter.
+Follow her great adventure including news about her upcoming book, Inside Out, on her website, and on Twitter.
 To listen to her podcast exploring how ideas and strategies from psychology can help you flourish in life, visit the Psychologists off the Clock Podcast webpage.
 She draws on scientific research, clinical experience, and her real life experiences with three small superheroes who provide her with constant inspiration (at the times when they aren’t providing an ulcer).